nodejs/security-wg/processes/security_team_members.md

 Members of the security teams should indicate that they accept the privacy policies by PRing their acceptance to this file.

-## Team that triages security reports
+## Team that triages security reports against node core

 - @bnoordhuis - **Ben Noordhuis**
 - @indutny - **Fedor Indutny**